Bucharest: Religion

 Bucharest is the seat of the Patriarch of the Romanian Orthodox Church, one of the Eastern Orthodox churches in communion with the Patriarch of Constantinople, and also of its subdivisions, the Metropolis of Muntenia and Dobrudja and the Archbishopric of Bucharest.
 Orthodox believers consider Demetrius of Basarabov to be the patron saint of the city.

 The city is a centre for other Christian organizations in Romania, including the Roman Catholic Archdiocese of Bucharest, established in 1883, and the Romanian Greek-Catholic Eparchy of Saint Basil the Great, founded in 2014.

 Bucharest also hosts six synagogues, including the Choral Temple of Bucharest, the Great Synagogue of Bucharest and the Holy Union Temple.
 The latter was converted into the Museum of the History of the Romanian Jewish Community, while the Great Synagogue and the Choral Temple are both active and hold regular services.

 A mosque with a capacity for 2,000 people was in the planning stages at 22–30 Expoziției Boulevard.
-The project was later abandoned.
+The project was later abandoned due to financial problems and public protests.
+However, there are several smaller Sunni and Shia mosques active in Bucharest.